spawn(body, ...)

 Suspends implicitly the calling process for the

-, the number of milliseconds.
+specified time, the number of milliseconds.

 loop([timeout])